 - Inform councils of the NGBR Project and the EIS process - Gain an understanding of the issues and opportunities currently facing the regions - Identify the potential impacts, benefits and mitigation measures for the NGBR Project.

+Briefings were also held with IRC and WRC in January 2014 regarding the draft EIS.
 Further details of the council briefings and meetings are provided in Section 5.

 Table 3-4 Council briefings and meetings